accessibility-luxembourg/accessibilite.public.lu/content/de/mentions-legales.md

 Personal data provided by the user is processed in accordance with [Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016](https://cnpd.public.lu/fr/legislation/droit-europ/union-europeenne/rgpd.html) on the protection of individuals with regard to the processing of personal data and on the free movement of data.

-As the information and press service does not collect any personal data apart from IP addresses in the logs of the Website servers for security reasons, the user's consent is not required before visiting this Website.
+As the Information and Press Service does not collect any personal data apart from IP addresses in the logs of the website servers for security reasons, the user's consent is not required before visiting this website.

 The person responsible for this processing is the Information and Press Service.